1000camels/audio-envelope/README.txt

 = 1.0.7 =
 * Adding Elementor skin for Elementors Posts Widget, so posts with Gutenberg AE blocks are rendered instead of all of the content

+= 1.0.8 =
+* Removed error message when Elementor is not installed, as it is not required
+* Updated npm libraries with security vulnerabilities